marcosmoraleslee/Voice-of-Customer-Intelligence/README.md

 - Business analysis
 - A user-facing Streamlit application

-The final result is a portfolio project focused on **turning unstructured customer feedback into actionable business intelligence**.
+The final result is a project focused on **turning unstructured customer feedback into actionable business intelligence**.